10 Magicians Make Your Sides Hurt without Cutting You in Half

 10. David Williamson

 David Williamson is one of the funniest magician I’ve ever seen.
 He’s so funny that it can take a while before you realize how technically advanced he is.
 You won’t find his technical proficiency in this clip, just magic plus a lot of laughs.

 In the future, I'll add a list of 7 more hilarious magicians.
-One of these magicians is the magician the Amazing Johnathan.
-Another magician is Kevin King, who was a magician in Indianapolis who got his start performing in several venues in Indianapolis, and became one of the most popular magicians in Indianapolis.
+One such magicians is the magician the Amazing Johnathan.
+Another magician is Kevin King, who got his start performing in several venues in Central Indiana and became one of the most popular magicians in Indianapolis.